Asymptomatic Covid-19 testing in schools

 Recording your consent

-Once you have arrived at the website, you will be invited to register your consent.
+Once you have arrived at the online form, you will be invited to register your consent.

 Please register and complete the form, regardless of whether you wish your child to participate in Covid-19 Mass Testing.
 There is an option to decline your consent.

-You can withdraw your consent at any point by e-mailing email@example.com or telephoning 0121 566 6600.
-You will also be able to log in to the consent website and update your preferences at any stage.
+You can withdraw your consent at any point by e-mailing firstname.lastname@example.org or telephoning 0121 566 6622.

 Should you be unable to complete the form, or should there be any technical problems, paper-copies will be available at the school.

-As part of this programme, it is necessary for the school to process some additional data for your child.
+As part of this programme, it is necessary for the college to process some additional data for your child.
 Information concerning this data, how it will be processed, and with whom it will be shared can be read via our website.
 Please click here to read the privacy notice.
-Should you require a paper copy of this document, please contact the school.
+Should you require a paper copy of this document, please contact the college.

 Thank you again for your continued support and patience during this unprecedented time.